Radha Gobinda Kar: Calcutta Medical School

-In order to provide a facility not associated with the British raj, Kar and numerous other doctors founded the Calcutta School of Medicine on 18 October 1886.
+In order to provide a facility not associated with the British Raj], Kar, Dr. Mahendranath Banerjee, Dr. Akshoy Kumar Dutta, Dr Bipin Behari Moitra, Dr. M.L.
+De, Dr. B. G. Banerjee, Dr. Kunda Bhattacharya and numerous other doctors founded the Calcutta School of Medicine on 18 October 1886.
+It was the first private medical college in Asia, established to ensure self-sufficiency in medical education and services.
 The school changed its name to the Calcutta Medical School in August 1887, and it became The Calcutta Medical School and College of Physicians and Surgeons of Bengal after amalgamating with the College of Physicians and Surgeons of Bengal in 1904.
+Dr. Bidhan Chandra Roy, who later became the Chief Minister of West Bengal, was a Professor there.

 In 1916, it was renamed Belgachhia Medical College,.